-Aloe Vera – taken internally may interact with blood sugar-lowering medicines used to treat diabetes.
+Aloe Vera – Taken internally, aloe may interact with blood-sugar-lowering medicines used to treat diabetes.

-Ginseng – can interact with warfarin and some antidepressant drugs
+Ginseng – May interact with warfarin and some antidepressant drugs

-Yohimbe – is used to treat erectile dysfunction in some herbal treatments.
-It can cause seizures, severe low blood pressure or heart problems.
+Yohimbe – This is an herb used to treat erectile dysfunction in some herbal treatments.
+It can cause seizures, severe low blood pressure, and heart problems.

-Zinc – can cause nausea, vomiting, loss of appetite, headaches and may interact with medications.
+Zinc – Causes nausea, vomiting, loss of appetite, headaches, and may interact with medications.

-Be particularly careful taking supplements for bodybuilding, weight loss, and sexual enhancement.
+You should also be careful about taking supplements for bodybuilding, weight loss, and sexual enhancement.

 Are there supplements that you believe are worth taking or have you had problems with certain types?
-Please leave a comment below and share your story.
+Please leave a comment below.